Total positivity in exponential families with application to binary variables: Totally positive Ising models

 Note that every step of the algorithm maximizes the likelihood over a section.
 In addition, any fixed point of the algorithm satisfies the conditions in Corollary~\ref{cor_MLE_MTP2} and hence must be equal to the unique MLE.
 Furthermore, the updates depend continuously on $p$.
 Hence the algorithm is an instance of iterative partial maximization as described in \cite[page 230]{lau96} and is therefore convergent with the unique MLE as limit. \end{proof}

-We would like to point out a computational issue with Algorithm~\ref{algthm:IPS}.
-As stated above, the algorithm requires visiting all possible states $x\in \cX$, which becomes computationally prohibitive for large $d$.
+We note a computational issue with Algorithm~\ref{algthm:IPS}.
+As stated above, the algorithm requires visiting all possible states $x\in \cX$, which becomes computationally prohibitive for large $d$ as the computational effort is then exponential in $d$.
 This problem can be overcome by an appropriate use of probability propagation as in \cite{jirousek:preucil:95}.
 More precisely, instead of representing $p$ by its \emph{values} $p(x), x\in \cX$, we represent $p$ by a set of \emph{potentials} $\psi_{ij}, ij\in E$, such that

-Whenever a marginal $p(x_u,x_v)$ is required, it is calculated from $\psi_{ij}, ij\in E$ by probability propagation as e.g.\ described in \cite{cowell:etal:99}.
-Then instead of updating $p$ itself, the update (\ref{eq:Alg1update}) or (\ref{eq:Alg1update_star}) is performed by updating the potential $\psi_{ij}$.
+Whenever a marginal $p(x_u,x_v)$ is required for the update, it is calculated from $J$ by probability propagation as e.g.\ described in \cite{cowell:etal:99}.
+Then instead of updating $p$ itself, the update (\ref{eq:Alg1update}) or (\ref{eq:Alg1update_star}) is performed by updating $J$ only.
+This reduces the computational effort to become linear in the maximal clique size of $G$ rather than $d$.

 Finally, note that since the algorithm runs entirely in terms of probabilities $p(x)$, a simple modification of the algorithm as in \cite{lauritzen:02,lau96} guarantees convergence even when the MLE does not exist within the exponential family.
 We refrain from providing the details of this modification.